-Name of the position(s) and/or committee(s) Reporting line , · · · I Frequency of reporting to the board on climate-related issues Chief Sustainability Officer (CSO) Both assessing and managing climate-related risks and opportunities <not applicable=""></not> Half-yearly
+Name of the position(s) and/or committee(s) Reporting line , v Frequency of reporting to the board on climate-related issues Chief Sustainability Officer (CSO) Both assessing and managing climate-related risks and opportunities <not applicable=""></not> Half-yearly

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climaterelated issues are monitored (do not include the names of individuals).

-The Chief Sustainability Officer (CSO) reports to the Chief Corporate Affairs Officer and leads Corporate Responsibility (CR) (also referred to as Sustainability) for KDP including development of vision and strategy as well as the day-to-day management, collaborating with a cross-functional team of employees across the organization, including such areas as procurement, supply chain, research and development, quality, facilities, human resources and legal, to drive execution and measurement of the CR strategy.
+The SVP and Chief Sustainability Officer (CSO) reports to the Chief Corporate Affairs Officer (CCAO) and leads Corporate Responsibility (CR) (also referred to as Sustainability) for KDP, including development of vision and strategy as well as the day-to-day management of our CR program.
+The CSO and CCAO regularly collaborate with a cross-functional team of employees across the organization, including such areas as procurement, supply chain, research and development, quality, facilities, human resources and legal, to drive execution and measurement of the CR strategy.
 Our rationale for having responsibility for climate-related issues lie with these positions is that they each have enterprise-wide scope, allowing them to assess risk and opportunity across the organization and its value chain, which is appropriate given the potential for climate issues to affect the company as a whole.

-In addition to this key role, the Chief Sustainability Officer convenes the Sustainability Governance Committee, comprised of key functional Executive Leadership Team (ELT) members, which monitors progress monthly and approves key, cross-functional CR initiatives.
+In addition to this key role, the CSO convenes the Sustainability Governance Committee, composed of key functional Executive Leadership Team (ELT) members, including the CCAO, which monitors progress monthly and approves key, cross-functional CR initiatives.
 The Committee's responsibilities for climate-related issues are to review information on greenhouse gas emissions of the company, climate scenario assessment informing the company's newly-approved science-based target, and related topics.
-The full KDP ELT ensures our program aligns with the long-term objectives of the business and maintains broad oversight of programs and progress.
+The full KDP ELT ensures the CR program aligns with the long-term objectives of the business and maintains broad oversight of programs and progress.

 Our rationale for having responsibility for climate-related issues lie with the Sustainability Governance Committee is because it is the appropriate body to own these responsibilities since it can view the information cross-functionally from an executive perspective, act to guide the company's response to the issues, and consider climate within the full scope of sustainability impact of the company.
 Further, the members serve to actively integrate the sustainability vision and strategy into relevant functions.
 For example, the teams led by the Chief Supply Chain Officer and the Chief R&D Officer - both members of the Governance Committee - collaborate to select packaging material such as PET plastic for our bottled CSDs.
 The teams have aligned the organization to evaluate and source recycled content PET (rPET) which will reduce the Scope 3 emissions associated with our packaging.
-The Corporate Affairs executive directs interaction with and response to investors on climate topics and oversees the submission of information contained in this disclosure in the interest of transparency and communication with investors.
+The CCAO directs interaction with and response to investors on climate topics and oversees the submission of information contained in this disclosure in the interest of transparency and communication with investors.

-$(\textbf{C1.3}) \ \textbf{Do you provide incentives for the management of climate-related issues, including the attainment of targets? } \\$
+(C1.3) Do you provide incentives for the management of climate-related issues, including the attainment of targets?